 Discussing Local Risks

 There’s a reason why you’re better off hiring a local termite inspector.
 This ensures that the professional knows the risks in your neighborhood and determine what species of termite can be found in your home.
 You can ask any questions you may have, and there’s a good chance that the local termite professional will be able to provide adequate answers.
-When the inspector arrives at your property, note whether he takes the time to discuss possible risks in your area and what you’re currently doing to control termite infestation in your home.
+When the inspector arrives at your property, not whether he takes the time to discuss possible risks in your area and what you’re currently doing to control termite infestation in your home.

 Inspecting The Entire Property